Share

 • Sergio Álvarez Teleña, SciTheWorld, Himitsu Tech (Spain)

-• Laercio Aniceto Silva (Brazil)
+• Laercio Aniceto Silva, Centers of Reference in Innovative Technologies (Brazil)

 • Norberto Ferreira, Center for Research and Development in Telecommunications (Brazil)